William N. McNulty

 William N. McNulty (1829–1922) was an American Catholic priest and dean, who arrived in New York from his native Ballyshannon, Ireland, in 1850, during the Great Famine.
 In the mid nineteenth century, there few Catholic facilities in Passaic County, New Jersey.
 He is responsible for much of the foundation of the structural and institutional infrastructure of the Catholic Church's presence in Paterson, New Jersey.
 Towards the later years of his career, he was offered but refused the Pope's appointment of himself as domestic prelate.
-McNulty, sometimes called Father "Mac", represented the moral authority within the Irish and German Catholic communities in Paterson.
+McNulty, sometimes called "Father Mac", represented the moral authority within the Irish and German Catholic communities in Paterson.
 Contemporary reports credit McNulty with helping to diffuse the 1880 Garret Rock May Day riot when he addressed the rioters.
 During his lifetime, the Pope named him to the office of papal chamberlain, an office typically reserved for European nobility.
 McNulty was buried in front of Paterson's St. John's Church under a bronze monument which depicts him counseling a parish youth.

-Contribution to the Catholic infrastructure of Paterson, New Jersey
+Contribution to local Catholic infrastructure

 Throughout his 65-year career, McNulty acted as the moving force behind the creation of much of the foundation of Paterson, New Jersey's Catholic churches and institutions, including St. John (later in 1937 upon that Diocese's formation renamed Cathedral Church of the Diocese of Paterson), St. Joseph, St. Agnes, St. Mary, Our Lady of Victories, St. Michael and St. Ann's Churches, Holy Sepulcher Cemetery, St. Joseph's Hospital, St. Agnes Institute Girls' School, St. Francis Home for Working Girls, the Home for the Indigent Poor and Aged, Mt.
 St. Joseph's Home for Boys and convents for Dominican and orders of teaching sisters.